automerge/automerge-swift/notes/prerelease-branch.md

 # Supporting a pre-release branch

-To support an alpha pre-release with binary target content hosted on GitHub, we're managing a separate, short-lived branch from `main`.
 This package needs access to binary targets built with updated Rust libraries, but also coordinated with the associated generated Swift file `AutomergeUniffi/automerge.swift`.
-The pattern that seems most conducive to supporting a pre-release is to set up a dependency on a branch, with the branch containing tagged points where the binary content can be hosted from a GitHub pre-release.
+The pattern most conducive to supporting a pre-release sets up a dependency on a branch, with the branch containing tagged points where the binary content can be hosted from a GitHub pre-release.

+To support an alpha pre-release with binary target content hosted on GitHub, we create separate, short-liveded branch from `main`.
-For the `0.5.0` release, the branch is named `alpha0.5.0`, forked from main.
+For the `0.5` pre-releases, the branch is `alpha0.5.0`, forked from main.

 The `Package.swift` file in those branches refers to GitHub hosted pre-releases that also host the built Rust code as an XCFramework.
-For example, the binary target in this branch reads:
+For example, at one point, the binary target in the `alpha0.5.0` branch read:

 ```swift
     FFIbinaryTarget = .binaryTarget(